OlavHN/comoyo.github.com/_posts/2012-08-01-backbone-on-websockets.md

 On our journey, we ran into some issues that you might do well to keep in mind if you're trying to do something similar to us.

-## localStorage is completely unencrypted
+## LocalStorage is completely unencrypted

 Without a backend rendering our HTML, we don't have any safe place to store user credentials.
 We're also handling sensitive data, which shouldn't be left plainly stored in any computer's web cache.